Akechi1412/VinamilkLite/README.md

 3. Import SQL

-   Import SQL file from directory api/sql.
+   Import file vinamilk_lite from directory `api/sql`.

 4. Configure API environment variables

-   Create a `.env` file in the api directory to configure the connection to MYSQL based on the `.env.example` file.
+   Create a `.env` file in the `api` directory to configure the connection to MySQL and set up the mailer based on the `.env.example` file.

 5. Start API server

+   Move the `api` directory to a path accessible from the Apache server.
    Start Apache server and MySQL server and access the corresponding url to ensure the API server is working.

 6. Install NPM packages